TristanDBioC/discord-stan/README.md

 Version 1.00 | April 27, 2020

 Commands
-- Prefix = "."
+- Prefix = "." (default)
 - ping = sends out a simple ping
 - greet = creates wecelcome message based on embed.py and adds a reaction to it
-- kick = kicks a member
+- kick = kicks a member (kick_members)
-- ban = bans a member
+- ban = bans a member (ban_members)
 - invite = shows the invite link
+- prefix = changes the command_prefix (is_owner)
+- addrole = adds role
+- rmrole = removes roles
+- promote/demote = changes someone's role but only to par with your level -- upload source files
+-- change avatar
+-- change status
+-- display

 Events
 - on_member_join = restricts member visibilty and actions; adds roles